List of The Young and the Restless characters introduced in the 1980s: Eve Howard

-History

 Originally a resident of Washington, in the 1970s, Eve lived in Chicago and worked as an assistant to businessman Victor Newman at Newman Enterprises.
 Victor's wife, Julia Newman, felt lonely as Victor worked for hours on end away from their home.
 Julia and Victor moved to Genoa City in early 1980.
 Earlier, Julia ended up becoming close friends with Katherine Chancellor's son, Brock Reynolds.
 Although Julia and Brock were never lovers, Victor had felt jealous, and he slept with Eve in retaliation.
 Eve, who had feelings for Victor, was saddened when he informed her that it was only a one-night stand.
 When Eve ran into Julia during her first visit to Genoa City, she told her that she wanted Victor.
 However, Victor was out of town at the time.
 Julia, nonetheless, was frightened of the possibility of losing Victor, noting his recent affair with Lorie Brooks.
 Eve also accepted Jill Foster's offer to move in with her son to the old Foster home.
 Julia ended up having an affair with her photography instructor, Michael Scott.
 When Victor returned, Eve made several attempts to woo him, but he ended up making a deal with Eve for her to leave town.
 The deal allowed Eve to leave town and work with one of his other companies and Victor would accept that Eve's son, Cole, was his son and therefore provide for him.
 Eve accepted his offer and left again.
 With Eve gone, Victor ended up imprisoning Michael Scott in the Newman Ranch basement once he learned that Julia was pregnant.
 Julia ended up discovering this and she rescued Michael, but she suffered a miscarriage in the process.

 In 1982, Eve ran into the now divorced Julia in Paris and she heard about Lorie Brooks abandoning Victor at the altar.
 She told Julia that she was involved with a wealthy count, Max Siebalt.
 Soon after, Eve went to Genoa City to be sure that Victor was going to continue to provide for their son, Cole Howard, and she learned that Victor had put him in his will.
 During this time, Victor was having an affair with former stripper, Nikki Reed.
 Max and Eve began to scheme to get Victor's fortune because Max was broke.
 Eve convinced Victor to hire her back as his personal assistant.
 When Victor's manservant, Charlie, left, Eve offered to cook Victor's meals for him, lacing them with a slow-acting poison that, in small doses, could not be traced.
 Victor began to lose weight and appeared ill, but after his dog ate some of his poisoned food and died, Victor became suspicious.
 Julia overheard part of their plan on the phone, and she warned Victor that he was in danger, but it was too late.
 Soon after, an antidote was found, and Victor survived.